About TRU

 You will learn from Dr Rob Orr, the Director of the Bond University Tactical Research Unit, a multidisciplinary, international team of researchers providing research, consultancy, and education services to tactical professions around the globe.

-All courses are available online at any time via our high-quality learner platform.
+Key courses are available online at any time via our high-quality learner platform.
 The self-paced delivery gives you the flexibility to work around your other commitments.
 Upon successful completion of each course, you will receive a digital Certificate of Achievement in recognition of your new competencies.
 Upon successful completion of the full program, you will gain a program digital Certificate of Completion.
-This certificate will provide recognition of prior learning for those wishing to complete the CERT IV in Sports Coaching (Physical Conditioning In the Specialist Workplace), delivered by the Optimal Performance Solutions.

 For further course information, please visit the Bond University Tactical Conditioning Optimisation Program page.